Table of Contents

 Verdict

-In April 2026, the non-default coding-agent landscape rewards picking on shape, not on hype.
-Windsurf is in transition; stay if you’re there, defer if you’re not.
-Devin’s $20 tier is the most under-evaluated option in the category and worth a real pilot.
-Claude Code is the best terminal agent on the market.
-Aider and Codex CLI win specific shapes.
+April 2026 rewards picking on shape, not on hype.
+Windsurf is mid-transition: stay if you are on it, defer if you are not.
+Devin's $20 tier is the most under-evaluated option in the whole category and it is worth a real pilot this quarter.
+Claude Code is the best terminal agent shipping today.
+Aider and Codex CLI each win their own narrow shape and lose everywhere else.

 The full default-tool guide lives in our best AI coding tools April 2026 update; this snapshot is the read on what sits next to it.